IonBoleac/mqtt-broker/README.md

-# MQTT Brocker with and without TLS
+# MQTT Broker with and without TLS
 [![CC BY 4.0][cc-by-shield]][cc-by]
 ![MQTT Broker](STICH.jpeg)

-In this repo there are some examples of how to run the MQTT Broker with and without TLS in a Linux-based OS.
+In this repo are some examples of running the MQTT Broker with and without TLS in a Linux-based OS.
 The MQTT Broker is the Mosquitto Broker.
-The examples are in two different directories: `mqtt-tls` and `mqtt-no-tls`.
-The `mqtt-tls` directory contains the files that are necessary to run the MQTT Broker with TLS.
-The `mqtt-no-tls` directory contains the files that are necessary to run the MQTT Broker without TLS.
+The examples are in two directories: `mqtt-tls` and `mqtt-no-tls`.
+The `mqtt-tls` directory contains the files necessary to run the MQTT Broker with TLS.
+The `mqtt-no-tls` directory contains the files necessary to run the MQTT Broker without TLS.
 This last directory is useful to run the MQTT Broker with and without authentication.

 | **File** | **Description** |
 | --- | --- |